 I first started flying in 2005.
 Finding myself with a few months free from University, I went to European Flight Training in Fort Pierce, Florida, for a 6 week Private Pilot course.
 Returning to the UK, I spent two years flying with the Cambridge University Air Squadron (as well as the flying club based at the same airfield, RAF Wyton), and also a motor glider at a local gliding club.
 Leaving University I decided to try out some more adventurous flying, and the USA – Coast to Coast trip was born.

-Since qualifying for my PPL I have added commercial and instrument ratings and have now amassed nearly 3,000 flight hours across more than 60 countries and over 1,200 airports, all privately or for charities such as Angel Flight, and Flight for Every Mother.
+Since qualifying for my PPL I have added commercial and instrument ratings and amassed more than 3,300 flight hours across more than 70 countries and nearly 1,500 airports, all privately or for charities such as Angel Flight, and Flight for Every Mother.